AlvaLind/hangman_the_game/README.md

 ![welcome message at the start of the game](documentation/welcome-message.png)

- After the user has entered their player name a message will appear greeting the player with their player name and informs player how to access the instructions to the game.
+ After the user has entered their player name a message will appear greeting the player and informing them on how to access the instructions to the game.

 **Select game theme**